-47 Smart Celebrities Who Went to Ivy League Schools
+50 Brainy Celebrities Who Attended Ivy League Schools

 Photo:

-Tiffany Rose/Getty Images for National Tourette Syndrome Association
+Tiffany Rose/Getty Images for National Tourette Syndrome Association.

-Ashley Judd And Anthony Mackie On "Extra"
+Ashley Judd

-A late bloomer: In 2010, Ashley Judd went back to school to pursue a master's in public administration from the John F. Kennedy School of Government at Harvard University.
+In 2010, Ashley went back to school to pursue a master's in public administration from the John F. Kennedy School of Government at Harvard University.

 Photo: